Ileden and Oxenden Woods: Controversy

 Ileden and Oxenden Woods has been the subject of significant local dispute in recent years over public access, ownership and management.

-In 2010, Adisham residents protested when local landowner and former banker to the Queen, Timothy Steel, attempted to prevent walkers from accessing paths in the woods.
-After Kent County Council's order to maintain public access was appealed by Mr. Steel, a public enquiry followed, which ruled in the villagers’ favour and confirmed the status of the paths as public rights of way.
+In 2010, Adisham residents protested when Timothy Steel, a local landowner and former banker to the Queen, attempted to prevent walkers from accessing paths in the woods.
+After Kent County Council issued an order to maintain public access, which was appealed by Mr. Steel, a public inquiry followed.
+The inquiry ruled in favour of the villagers, confirming the status of the paths as public rights of way.

-In 2019, concerns were raised by local residents regarding the ownership and management of the woodland, after Woodlands.co.uk acquired land in Pitt and Oxenden Woods.
-A public meeting was held in September 2019, where the possible impact of Woodlands.co.uk's practices of woodland lotting – the selling of woodland in small chunks – was discussed, and a recommendation was made to retain management of the woodland as a whole.
-The company had also submitted plans to widen and resurface the woodland paths with aggregate, however these plans were later abandoned.
+In 2019, local residents raised concerns about the ownership and management of the woodland after Woodlands.co.uk acquired land in Pitt and Oxenden Woods.
+A public meeting was held in September 2019 to discuss the possible impact of Woodlands.co.uk's practices of woodland lotting, which involves selling woodland in small chunks.
+A recommendation was made during the meeting to retain management of the woodland as a whole.
+Additionally, the company had submitted plans to widen and resurface the woodland paths with aggregate; however, these plans were later abandoned.

 In 2021, Oxenden and Pitt Wood were sold without being subdivided.
-A local group of volunteers, Watch Over Adisham's Woods, has since been working with the new owners of all woods in the Ileden and Oxenden SSSI, discussing management plans, sharing information about flora and fauna and collectively resolving issues that arise.
+Following the sale, a local group of volunteers called Watch Over Adisham's Woods has since been working with the new owners of all woods in the Ileden and Oxenden SSSI, discussing management plans, sharing information about flora and fauna and collectively resolving issues that arise.